 Nine Eleven's can require major work with bodywork restoration due to panel and or chassis corrosion (often found at the MOT test).
 The engine's see top end rebuilds, complete engine overhaul due to wear and tear, or high mileage but are generally very strong, reliable units.

-Later 911's (from 1984) featured hydraulic chain tensioners which solved a long running weakness in the flat six engine - most pre '84 911's have had hydraulic tensioners retro fitted.
-The 1980's 911 is one of the most reliable Porsche's built, especially when maintained correctly.
-The team have spent many hours driving, stripping & rebuilding the impact bumper 911.
+Later cars, from 1984 onwards, featured hydraulic chain tensioners which solved a long-running weakness in the flat six engine - most pre '84 vehicles have had hydraulic tensioners retro-fitted.
+The 1980's models are some of the most reliable Porsche's built, especially when maintained correctly.
+The team have spent many hours driving, stripping & rebuilding the impact bumper cars and pass on many secrets in both their work and their free advice.